jomardecastro/coding-test-php/README.md

 ### Authentication
 TODO: pls summarize how to check "Authentication" bahavior

+There is a button on the layout for login/register

+You can register as a user or an article writer

 going to /users will redirect you to login, but once logged in you can view /users

 ### Article Management

-I used Postman for Article Management
+You can use Postman for Article Management

-TODO: pls summarize how to check "Article Management" bahavior
+Retrieve All Articles **(GET)** /articles.json *all users* Retrieve a Single Article **(GET)** /articles/{id}.json *all users* Create an Article **(POST)** /articles.json *only logged in users* Update an Article **(PUT)** /articles/{id}.json *only logged in article writer users* Delete an Article **(DELETE)** /articles/{id}.json *only logged in article writer users*

+You can also visit /articles for this

 ### Like Feature

-Action buttons only show up when logged in
-TODO: pls summarize how to check "Like Feature" bahavior
+You can visit /articles

+If not logged in: You can view the articles
+If logged in as user: You can view and like the articles If logged in as article writer: You can view, edit, delete and like the articles